aevri/barrie-bear/barrie_bear.md

 rather earlier than anticipated, and before waking Barrie-Bear, he prepared some breakfast.
 He went over to Barrie-Bear's bed to find him on his back with legs and arms in the air and snoring very gently.
-It was a sham_e to wake him, but he poked him softly in the side which prompted just a slight grunt.
+It was a shame to wake him, but he poked him softly in the side which prompted just a slight grunt.
 Mr. Weasel gave a harder poke and this time Barrie—Bear rolled over and rubbed his eyes.
 Gradually they opened and he murmured "What on earth are you doing here Mr. Weasel?"